 2.1 The review process outlined in this practice statement applies to any regulated debtor’s estate1 whether or not remuneration, costs or expenses are paid (or incurred) and funds withdrawn (or proposed to be) by the trustee before, on or after 1 September 20172.

-2.2 However, the old Act including the Bankruptcy Regulations 1966 (‘the Regulations’) as in force immediately before 1 September 2017 continue to apply to any review process started before that date3.
+2.2 However, the old Act including the former Bankruptcy Regulations 1966 (‘the former Regulations’) as in force immediately before 1 September 2017 continue to apply to any review process started before that date3.

 2.3 The review process is meant to be utilised where the trustee’s remuneration claim or the costs of a third party service provider are disputed.
 This process is free to the applicant and is flexible by allowing it to be tailored to the particular issues in dispute.

 2.4 A review by the Inspector-General of a registered trustee’s claim for remuneration will encompass both the trustee’s professional fees and certain disbursements.

 2.5 The ARITA Code distinguishes between professional and non-professional disbursements (an extract of which appears at Annexure 1 to this practice statement).
 The first category includes fees charged by lawyers, accountants, auctioneers, valuers and similar professionals retained as external advisers by a trustee.
 Non-professional disbursements include both external (such as travel, accommodation and advertising) and internal (such as telephone calls, postage, stationery and photocopying) costs incurred during an administration.